 Consider Upgrading Your Gear

-The 5D Mark II is a little overkill for the everyday photographer, so I usually recommend that travelers start out with the Sony a7 Mirrorless or the Canon Powershot G16 Point and Shoot camera.
+The Sony a7ii can be a little overkill for the everyday photographer, so I usually recommend that travelers start out with the Sony a7 Mirrorless or the Canon Powershot G9 Point and Shoot camera.
 For more information about some of the photography gear we use, visit our travel resources page or our travel photographer’s camera kit post.

 Love to Travel?